-Students with a print-related disability and approved for this accommodation can acquire literary textbooks and resource materials required for course instruction in an alternative format such as Electronic Text (E-text), Kurzweil (Kes), Large Print, Portable Document Format (PDF), Literary Braille, and Tactile Graphics.
-Students with print-related disabilities may also receive a complimentary Kurzweil 3000 Firefly account and software installed on their laptop.
-Kurzweil 3000 is an assistive technology text to speech program that assists students with reading materials.
+Students with a verified print disability who have been approved for alternative media accommodations can acquire textbooks and course materials in an alternative format such as Electronic Text (E-text), Large Print, Kurzweil (Kes), Portable Document Format (PDF), Audio (MP3), Literary Braille, and Tactile Graphics.
+Students with verified print disabilities may also receive a complimentary Kurzweil 3000 account along with instructions for downloading the software and accessing content through the web.
+Kurzweil 3000 is an integrated visual and auditory assistive technology program that assists students with reading materials.

-- During the scheduled appointment, the Assistant Coordinator will review the alternative media procedures and guidelines with the student, as well as schedule an appointment for the Kurzweil 3000 installation.
+- During the scheduled appointment, the AIM Center staff will review alternative media procedures and guidelines with the student and assess appropriate alternative media accommodations based on the student’s disability.

-- New students requesting textbooks and course materials in an accessible format, must bring a referral slip from the Stephen Benson Learning Disability Program and/or authorized DSS Support Services staff, Peter Perbix or Rachel Mahgerefteh, (located in BH-270), as well as a copy of their current class schedule and receipts for materials purchased.
+- New students requesting textbooks and course materials in an accessible format, must produce a referral from the BMAC authorized staff as well as a copy of their current class schedule (if requested), textbook information, and receipts for materials purchased.

-- For both new and returning students receiving alternative media, a copy of the studentís current class schedule and textbook receipts are required for all materials being requested in an alternative format.
+- For both new and returning students receiving alternative media, a copy of the student's textbook receipts are required for all materials being requested in an alternative format.
+No exceptions.

 - Requests are processed in the order they are received.

-Textbooks and course materials are converted from hard-copy formats to accessible formats such as: Electronic Text (E-text), Kurzweil (Kes), Large Print, Portable Document Format (PDF), Literary Braille, and Tactile Graphics.
-The process is as follows:
+Textbooks and course materials are converted from inaccessible and standard formats to alternative and accessible media such as: Electronic Text (E-text), Large Print, Kurzweil (Kes), Audio (MP3), Portable Document Format (PDF), Literary Braille, and Tactile Graphics.
+The process for acquiring these materials in an alternative and accessible format is as follows:

-- Each textbook request is submitted by the student and logged by the Alternative Media Specialist.
+- Each textbook and course materials request submitted by the student is logged by the AIM Center Staff.

-- A search is conducted through the AIM Center alternative media production library, the production libraries of other CSU and UC college campuses, publishers, and other sources for textbooks already converted to alternative media.
+- A search is conducted through the AIM Center alternative media production library, the production libraries of other California college campuses, publishers, and other sources, for textbooks already converted to alternative media.

-- If the textbook is not available from the alternative media production library, then the AIM Center utilizes the studentís hard copy of the text to convert it to alternative media files.
+- If the textbook is not available from the alternative media production library, then the AIM Center utilizes the student's hard copy of the text to convert into alternative media files.

 Alternative Media is the conversion of textbooks and course materials into an accessible format for students with disabilities who cannot effectively read print because of a visual, physical, perceptual, developmental, cognitive, or learning disability.
-The AIM Center works in partnership with the University Library managing eReserves instructional materials.
+The AIM Center works in partnership with multiple campus departments to ensure that all documents are made accessible.